cheme/mydht/blog/tunnel.md

+# Tunnel crate and MyDHT ?

-# Using tunnel crate with mydht Mydht was the subject of my previous post, a library to implement peer2peer application.
+In my previous post I described some aspects of MyDHT crate, basically a library to implement peer2peer application.

+In this post I will describe another crates, tunnel; then try to define how it will be used within MyDHT.

-Tunnel is a crate for experimenting with different kind of multi hop enciphering of content (similar to tor or system like that).
+[Tunnel](https://github.com/cheme/tunnel) is a crate for experimenting with different kind of multi hop layered ciphering of content (similar to tor, maybe more like a multihop vpn).
+It defines the various traits for operations associated with this problematics : route building, peer proxying, message sending, peer receiving, peer replying.
+It defines various implementations (after a redesign only 'Full' implementation was kept, but it defines multiple mode that should/could be transfer to their own implementation).
+It uses its own cache for routing (not use by all modes), and access a peer collection.
-Yet tunnel does not give a way to route and send message, it only makes it easy to build frame from a peers collection.
+Yet tunnel does not provide a route (find peers) or send message (transport usage), it only makes it easy to build frame from a peers collection : test cases all ran on a single thread without actual transport usage (just 'Cursor' streams usage).

+Layered cipher of tunnel are 'ExtRead' and 'ExtWrite' implementation that will later be composed, some others limiter 'ExtRead' or 'ExtWrite' are also use to show the ciphered content end.
+Those abstraction are defined in [readwrite_comp](https://github.com/cheme/readwrite-comp) crate and are the basis of all those tunnel implementation.

+Using tunnel within MyDHT will be a good opportunity to test the library over network (with tcp transport), with multiple communication and in a multithreaded context.

 Current basic tunnel mode are :
         - one time message
-        - one time message with error
+        - one time message with error (current error mode involve caching)
-        - one time message with reply by caching proxying at each peers
+        - one time message with reply by caching proxying info for each peers
         - one time message with reply by including reply frame in content
-        - established route (may not be implemented yet) using cache
+        - established route (not yet implemented) using cache

+# Tunnel traits

+Lets describe shortly tunnel traits and try to find how we can plug them in mydht :

+## Peer

 There is already an adapter between tunnel peer and mydhtpeer :
 ```rust